RiyaChhikara/RiyaChhikara/README.md

 ### Hi there 👋
 - Experienced data scientist with masters in Data Science from London School of Economics.
-Currently the data science trainer at LSE Digital Skills Lab.
+- Currently the data science trainer at LSE Digital Skills Lab.
-- 🔭 I’m currently focusing on Advanced Deep Learning algorithms
+- 🔭 Focusing on Advanced Deep Learning algorithms

 Recent Projects⚡
 |Project Area    | Name of the Project                        |